LoopKit/LoopWorkspace/Scripts/LocalizationInstructions.md

 ### Additional Utility Scripts

-These scripts are used for several purposes but are not part of the Localization process.
+These scripts, currently found in feat/all-managers, are used for several purposes but are not part of the Localization process.

 They are documented here for convenience.
 The alphabetic list is provided here.